microsoft/trident/README.md

 ## Running the tests

 Explain how to run the tests for this project that are relevant to users.
 You can also link to the testing portion of [CONTRIBUTING.md](CONTRIBUTING.md) for tests relevant to contributors.

+To gather code coverage data, invoke `make coverage`.
+It will store outputs in `target/coverage`.
+To enable code coverage visualization in VS Code, follow this guide: https://blog.rng0.io/how-to-do-code-coverage-in-rust.

 ### End-to-end tests